 This course introduces students to the principles of movement.
 The relationship between the anatomy and the kinesiology of joints and muscles is studied, as are complications, precautions and contraindications when applying basic therapeutic movement protocols.
 The muscles of the upper extremity and trunk will be presented in this class.
-(30 clock hours, 8 lecture & 22 lab)
+(30 clock hours/ 1.9 quarter credits, 8 lecture & 22 lab)